To make a single donation to support the Dudok Quartet Amsterdam

 Thank you for you interest in the Dudok Quartet Amsterdam.
 Our main motive in asking for your support is that we want to be more than a string quartet that is only concerned with high-end performances of well-known pieces in familiar venues.
-As Friend of the Dudoks, you can help us to become what we wish to be; an instrument that continues to uphold the vital position of one of the most important musical genres in Western cultural history.
+As Friend of the Dudoks, you can help us to become what we wish to be; an instrument that continues to uphold the vital position of one of the most important musical genres in history.

 ABOUT DUDOK QUARTET AMSTERDAM

 Under the motto sharing the heart of music we create unique and eclectic programmes, which enable us to reach our audience in innovative ways.
 We believe that a wonderful concert consists of more than just excellent playing.
 Therefore we are constantly looking for unexpected cross connections within the Western musical canon from the Middle Ages up until today.
 Our ambition is to anchor the great, ground-breaking string quartet music in the hearts of our audience.
 As a friend you can contribute to our mission in an essential way.
 If you are interested in becoming a friend of the Dudoks, please contact us here via firstname.lastname@example.org.

 INSTRUMENTARIUM We have learned from experience that using equipment from the period that the music was composed helps us enormously with our interpretation.
 That’s why we play Haydn, Mozart and Beethoven with ‘transitional’ bows.
 We also chose for wound gut strings that sound richer than steals strings, even though they unfortunately have to be replaced every two months or so.
 In 2020, we started experimenting with baroque bows for renaissance and baroque music, and with full gut strings.